Get

 Total Monthly Cost of Owning a Chow Chow

-Altogether, the total monthly cost of owning a Chow Chow can range from $260 to over $900 depending on their individual needs.
-It is important to budget ahead and plan for these expenses so you can provide your pup with the best care possible.
+Altogether, the total monthly cost of owning a Chow Chow can range from $260 to over $900, depending on their individual needs.
+Budgeting ahead and planning for these expenses is important so you can provide your pup with the best care possible.
 In addition to any costs outlined here, be sure to account for any additional expenses that may come up over time.
 Owning a Chow Chow is a big responsibility, but the rewards of having such an amazing companion are worth it.

 Additional Costs to Factor In

-Here are some things that we didn’t account for above, and that may not occur monthly, that you may wish to factor in depending on your situation.
+Here are some things that we didn’t account for above, which may not occur monthly, that you may wish to factor in depending on your situation.

 • Obedience Training: $50–$200